The number of international students at a Kent university has increased by more than 140% in the past year.

 It is also the highest number of international students since way back in 2010, when they saw 1,557 students arrive from overseas.

 Numbers dropped as low 731 in 2017

-They then saw figures fall each year when they dropped as low as 731 in 2016, before they increased for the first time in seven years one year later, despite Brexit.
+Christ Church then saw figures fall each year since 2010 when they dropped as low as 731 in 2016, before they increased for the first time in seven years one year later, despite Brexit.